mmb/tmpbbs/README.md

-Ephemeral internet forum software.
-All data is stored in memory only and when the process ends all posts are gone.
+tmpbbs is an ephemeral, anonymous forum site.
+All posts are stored in memory and lost when the process stops.
+It's a single static binary and does not require the internet or any disk.
+It runs on a wide variety of hardware including older wireless routers.

 # Features
   * Markdown